luca-vm/TAGIL/README.md

-# Game Gaze and Action Prediction
+# TAGIL: Temporal Attention Guided Imitation Learning

 ## Paper Reference
 The methodology for this code implementation can be found in: `TAGIL.pdf`